The GreenCityLab

 Implementing Nature-based solutions

-Four pilot projects of practical NbS implementation, developed in a co-creative process, including the greening of a rooftop of a cultural center, vertical greening at a schoolyard, and the transformation of two brownfields into small-scale public green spaces, provided valuable lessons on implementation, approval processes, and feasibility of NbS in Hue, while showing that effective NbS projects can be implemented even with small budgets.
+Four pilot projects of practical NbS implementation, developed in a co-creative process, including the improvement of an existing green space through the implementation of Nature-based Solutions, and the transformation of one small brownfield site along the riverbank into small-scale public green spaces, provided valuable lessons on implementation, approval processes, and feasibility of NbS in Hue, while showing that effective NbS projects can be implemented even with small land and budgets.

 Digital activities